JohnSnowLabs/spark-nlp/docs/_posts/galiph/2022-02-09-sbiobertresolve_rxnorm_augmented_re_en.md

         rxnorm_re
         ])

-sampleText = ["The patient was given metformin 125 mg, 250 mg of coumadin and then one pill paracetamol and ibuprofen.",
+sampleText = ["The patient was given metformin 125 mg, 250 mg of coumadin and then ibuprofen.",
               "The patient was given coumadin 12 mg, coumadin 5 mg, coumadin, amlodipine 10 MG"]

 data_df = spark.createDataFrame(sample_df)